aws-samples/aws-appsync-iot-core-realtime-example/README.md

 **Start the IoT Sensor**

-From the sensor terminal window:
+From the **sensor** terminal window:

 ```
 $ node index.js
 ```
-You will see output from the app as it connects to IoT Core and publishes new temperature messages every 2 seconds.
+You will see output from the app as it connects to IoT Core, transmits its shadow document, and publishes new temperature messages every 2 seconds.

 ```
+connected to IoT Hub

+published to shadow topic $aws/things/sensor-1592073852935/shadow/update {"state":{"reported":{"sensorType":"Temperature"}}}

-published to topic cmd/sensor-view/sensor-1570562080581/sensor-create {"sensorType":"Temperature","value":0,"timestamp":1570562143384}
+published to topic dt/sensor-view/sensor-1592073852935/sensor-value {"value":77,"timestamp":1592073890804}

-published to topic dt/sensor-view/sensor-1570562080581/sensor-value {"sensorType":"Temperature","value":80,"timestamp":1570562145788}
+published to topic dt/sensor-view/sensor-1592073852935/sensor-value {"value":76,"timestamp":1592073892807}

-published to topic dt/sensor-view/sensor-1570562080581/sensor-value {"sensorType":"Temperature","value":84,"timestamp":1570562147790}
+published to topic dt/sensor-view/sensor-1592073852935/sensor-value {"value":77,"timestamp":1592073894810}
 ```
 Keep this app running and switch to your mobile terminal window.